-At Hitparaden 2 he performed “Institutional Classics” with his band Disabled Avant-Garde, that he founded and fronted together with Katherine Araniello.
-Aaron performed children’s tunes, to find out, as he said, if he could remember and recreate melodies he learned as a child, before he turned deaf.
+He returned for our performance festival Hitparaden 2 to perform “Institutional Classics” with his band Disabled Avant-Garde, which he founded and fronted together with Katherine Araniello.
+Aaron performed children’s tunes, with the goal to find out, as he said, if he could remember and recreate melodies he learned as a child, before he turned deaf.

 Demonstrating the World

-At Hitparaden 2, he also presented the solo performance “Demonstrating the World”.
-It takes a humorous approach to the phenomenon of ‘demo videos’ in which amateur filmmakers demonstrate (or perform) aspects of everyday life.
-In Aaron’s opinion, there are so many of these videos now, that their sheer quantity raises the question: Why and for whom is the world being demonstrated so avidly?
+At the same event Aaron presented his solo performance “Demonstrating the World”.
+The performance, like much of his work, takes a humorous approach to the phenomenon of ‘demo videos’ in which amateur filmmakers demonstrate (or perform) aspects of everyday life, usually on Youtube.
+For Aaron, the sheer quantity of these videos raises the question: Why and for whom is the world being demonstrated so avidly?
 For an impending alien invasion?
-The idea of this ten minute performance was to demonstrate a number of everyday skills to a live audience instead of a Youtube camera.
+In the ten minute performance you can view on Youtube below, Aaron demonstrated a number of rather basic everyday skills, including putting on his glasses and zipping a jacket, to a live audience instead of a Youtube camera.

 About the Artist